 Azrou, a Moroccan town located in the Atlas Mountains.
 It is known for its handicrafts, which include pottery, jewelry, and carpets.

-Finally, you arrive at Fes by the evening.
+Finally, you arrive at Fes by the evening in the 7 days tour from Marrakech.
 Overnight stay in Fes.

 This whole day is dedicated to exploring the whole of Fes as much as possible.

 After breakfast, you will leave the hotel and get lost in the beauty of this city with your local guide.

 Fes is the scientific capital of Morocco and one of the four Imperial Cities.
 The city is home to the oldest university in the world, University of Al-Karaouine, as well as a number of other historic sites.
 It is an important cultural and religious center and you will find there numerous mosques, madrasas (Islamic schools), and fountains.